 |Surviving||Analyzing the emotions: Assess the gap between reality and our expectations, then interpret emotions as symptoms of the gap|

 |Thriving||Regulating our responses: Control the controllable, accept what we cannot control, or leave the situation|

 This layer is really about being aware of our emotions and what our emotions are trying to tell us.
 Think of emotions as the unconscious part of you (or your child) that holds memory, tries to keep you safe, thinks outside of the box, and can foresee challenges that may not be obvious.
 Being aware of our emotions and then understanding what they are trying to tell us is the key to developing good relationships with our children.

 If you easily get triggered (are overreacting to things), you may want to check if you are suffering from CEN (Childhood Emotional Neglect) or CPTSD (Complex Post Traumatic Stress Disorder).
 Any culture that is traditional hierarchical or have strict social expectations will have impact on how people judge themselves and others.
 If you find everything highly stimulating and you often feel overwhelmed, you may be an HSP (Highly Sensitive Person).
 Consider using a therapist to work through some of those issues, so that you won’t be passing on intergenerational trauma.
-After working through unconscious or past traumas to heal, it can be helpful to learn more about the science behind happiness: Positive Intelligence, Learning to Forgive, and Positive Psychology.
-There’s also great work done by Brené Brown and Gabor Maté.

 This layer is all about being mindful of our emotions and what those emotions are trying to tell us.
 That does not mean always being positive.
 To set a goal of always having positive emotions is not healthy and may lead to repression of emotions.
 We all know that repression only leads to eruptions in the future.